MostAwesomeDude/construct/docs/streaming.rst

 Field wrappers
 ==============

 Pointer allows for non-sequential construction.
 The pointer first moves the stream into new position, does the construction, and then restores the stream back to original position.
-This allows for random-access within the stream.
+This allows for random access within the stream.

 >>> d = Pointer(8, Bytes(1))
 >>> d.parse(b"abcdefghijkl")